marbletracks/marbletrack3.com/content/episode/2018/12/10cut-fifth-placed-outer-spiral-support.md

 date: 2018-12-10T11:48:48+09:00
 ---

-Today I hung the top of the bar [G Choppy](/w/gc) cut last livestream, the [Fifth Placed Outer Spiral Support](/p/5poss).
+Today I hung the top of the bar [G. Choppy](/workers/g_choppy/) cut last livestream, the [Fifth Placed Outer Spiral Support](/p/5poss).
 The top of the bar remained suspended in air for 6 frames, or 1/2 of a second of playback time, and [Reversible Guy](/w/rg) has just caught it.